The magnitude of categories of texts enriched by language models: Final remarks

-In \cite{Chen2023} the authors make a case for seeing this function as a probabilistic extension of $\log(\text{magnitude})$, just as entropy is a probabilistic extension of $\log(\text{cardinality})$ already in the work of Boltzmann and Gibbs.
-We leave a detailed study of diversity for future work, but remark here that if we take $p = \pi(-|x)|_{T(x)}$, then we recover the Shannon entropy of $\pi(-|x)|_{T(x)}$, which unlike our expression for the magnitude does not treat all states equally and gives more weight to those that are highly probable.
+In \citep{Chen2023} the authors make a case for seeing this function as a probabilistic extension of $\log(\text{magnitude})$, just as entropy is a probabilistic extension of $\log(\text{cardinality})$ already in the work of Boltzmann and Gibbs.
+In the particular case of metric spaces, there are very deep connections between magnitude and diversity \citep{Meckes2015}.
+We leave a detailed study of diversity of enriched categories of texts for future work, but remark here that if we take $p = \pi(-|x)|_{T(x)}$, then we recover the Shannon entropy of $\pi(-|x)|_{T(x)}$, which unlike our expression for the magnitude does not treat all states equally and gives more weight to those that are highly probable.